 Chatham First Night: A Tradition

-Welcome to your complete practical guide to Chatham First Night, the town’s beloved New Year’s Eve celebration.
 In this post, you'll find all the essentials, history, schedule highlights, buttons, tips for attending, fundraising insights, and how the event reflects Chatham’s community spirit.
+If you’re searching for things to do in Chatham on New Year’s Eve, this is a great place to start.

 Quick Snapshot (Intro Bullets for Easy Reference):

 - What & When: A family-friendly, alcohol-free “Celebration of the Arts” on December 31, 2025, marking the 35th edition of First Night Chatham.
+This signature New Year’s Eve celebration is among the standout Cape Cod New Year’s events.

 - Format: Day-long performances, a noon Town Photo, a 6 PM Noise Parade, fireworks at Veterans Field around 6:30 PM, and more through 10 PM.
+Expect family-friendly events, a festive Noise Parade, and a fireworks display that feels like classic Chatham traditions.

 - Audience: Ideal for both local residents and visitors, practical and festive.
+Perfect for family activities, Cape Cod fans seeking holiday celebrations in Chatham.

 1. Event History and Origins